microsoft/pxt-arcade/docs/skillmap/racer.md

 ### racer1
 * name: Ready, Set, Go!
 * type: tutorial
-* description: Get your monster truck moving and try to make it to the end of your tilemap.
+* description: Get your monster truck moving and try to make it to the end of your cave.
 * url: /skillmap/racer/racer1
 * tags: easy, sprites, design
 * imageUrl: /static/skillmap/racer/racer1.gif